Are you looking for your next career move?

 Online job postings always try to make the company and role seem exciting.
-If you see a job posting with any of the seven warning signs below, then watch out: It could very well be a fraud.
+If you see a job posting with multiple warning signs from the ones listed below, watch out: it could very well be a fraud.
+Of course, one or two of these red flags doesn’t always mean something is wrong.
 Let’s dig in.

 An excellent way to start the search for your next role?
 Talk to one of our recruiters.